rajans-v/NLP-Azure-Kernel-Function/README.md

 - How to run/test.
 	- To Run Locally: Clone the repository and open the solution in Visual Studio.
 	- Set the startup project to NLP-Azure-Kernel-Function.
 	- build and run the project.
+    - From the console window Note down the Function Name endpoint URL, to verify.
 	- Ensure you have the necessary environment variables set for Azure OpenAI and Redis.
-	- Note down the Function Name endpoint URL

 - Required environment variables (Azure OpenAI, Redis, feature flags like USE_REDIS).
 	- Keep the below environment under local.settings.json